jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 How about using AI to generate a .mp3 that will be explaining the video for you?

 > And actually...that text could be also AI generated.
 Also the Youtube Video Description.

+Initially, I was using [these simple scripts](https://github.com/JAlcocerT/JAlcocerT/tree/main/Z_YT_Audios).

+But these are much better...

 #### Video as a Code